 The Global Affairs major focuses on the interconnectedness of modern societies and the implications for Christian engagement with local communities, political ideas, and the shaping of cultures.
 Graduates will be equipped with the tools necessary for thinking about the global implications of localized work, actions, projects, and service.
-Classes are taught from an intercultural, cross-cultural, and faith-based perspective.
+Classes are taught from an intercultural, multicultural, and faith-based perspective.

 Regional concentration classes (12 credit hours) in the Middle East or in East Asia